Ferix8475/cse15l-lab-reports/Lab5Report.md

 ![Image](Lab5Info/Fixed.PNG)

 The bug that I had was that when using `>` instead of `>>`, every time I generated a new unsorted/sorted array pair, I was overwriting the previous contents of the file with the new file, which meant that I was perpetually overwriting each array.
 Thus, there was only one array left after running the for loop in `makeArrays.sh`, which was the last array.
 By using `>>`, I now appended the new items to the end of the file, which meant that I kept adding onto the previous unsorted/sorted array pairs.

 In my toString() method in `SortArrayByParity.java`, I was looping from `i = 0` to `i = arr.length - 1`, which meant that I was excluding the last element of `arr` when converting `arr` into a printable string, thus losing the last number in the array.
 By fixing the for loop condition to `i < arr.length`, I was now able to loop through and include all the elements in `arr` in the String representation of it.

+## Part 5 - Reflection
+I learned about bash files and their uses in coding.
+Unlike other languages that I've learned up to this point, bash is a command interpreter that can be used to interact with the terminal, and thus has many applications.
+For example, in Lab 6, we used bash files to grade student submissions, and were able to check for correct directory and file structures, create text files with debugging/error information, and more.
+In this lab, I used a bash file to call a program multiple times and store the outputs into a text file, which can be used later to parse through all of the data.
+While I had seen bash files before, I did not know of their capabilities and use cases (I only really recalled seeing the .sh in other contexts).
+Since bash can interact with the terminal, it sets itself apart from scripting languages like Python.
+While bash can be somewhat tedious to program in, learning about it in CSE15L has given me a great starting point in using bash files, and I hope to continue learning about bash and it's capabilities in the future.